 If you have children, divorce or separation may also trigger a legal pursuit of child custody.
 Our Placer County child custody attorneys can answer all the pertinent questions you may have about how to ensure your child’s safety and wellbeing, including who should obtain custody?
 Should you seek sole or joint custody?
 Are both parents capable of caring for the child?
 Who will best represent your case and advocate for you and your child’s needs?
 Do you need an attorney, or can you represent yourself?

 It is important to have trustworthy and expert support as you navigate these unfamiliar circumstances.
-The Sacramento family law attorneys at Ewing Law Group have built over 20 years of experience in this practice area allowing us to serve thousands of clients in California.
+The Sacramento family law attorneys at Ewing Law Group, PC have built over 20 years of experience in this practice area allowing us to serve thousands of clients in California.
 With years of experience practicing excellent family law and demonstrating commitment to our clients, we can guide you towards the legal outcome you seek.
 Family law includes, but is not limited to, matters of divorce, restraining orders, spousal support, child support, and domestic violence.
 Our attorneys are well prepared to navigate the complexities and needs of your child custody case.

 In the case of separation between two unmarried parents, by California law, the mother assumes full custody and does not need to take legal action.

 However, the state of California does not favor one parent over the other when determining child custody.
 Child custody is by law based on the child’s best interests.
 Often, both married and unmarried California fathers will present a convincing case that maintaining custody is in the better interests of their children.

 When determining the factors to assess the child’s best interest for attaining custody of a child, the Judicial Council of California will consider:

 According to California law, physical disability, religious differences, sexual orientation, and lifestyle cannot be used as grounds by the court to grant or deny a parent custody of a child.